 The book of Revelation says that God has seven spirits: Rev 3:1 And to the angel of the assembly in Sardis write: He who has the seven Spirits of God, and the seven stars says these things: I know your works, that you have a reputation of being alive, but you are dead.
 4:5 Flashes of lightning, noises, and peals of thunder came from the throne.
 Burning in front of the throne were seven flaming torches, which are the seven spirits of God 5:6 I saw in the midst of the throne and of the four living creatures, and in the midst of the elders, a Lamb standing, as though it had been slain, having seven horns, and seven eyes, which are the seven Spirits of God, sent out into all the earth. – Whether they are part of the Holy Spirit or separate spirits, I do not know, because the Bible does not tell any more.

 Is the Holy Spirit a Person?

-If the Holy Ghost were separate God and almighty, Jesus could not be the Son of God the Father, but the Son of the Holy Spirit, because He was conceived by the Holy Ghost.
+If the Holy Spirit were a separate person with God the Father, it would mean that God would not be the Father of Jesus, but the Holy Spirit, because the Holy Spirit conceived Jesus.
 The whole Bible testifies that Jesus is the Son of God.
-Conception from the Holy Spirit means that God the Father sent the Holy Spirit to Mary to enable her to conceive.
+The Conception of Jesus by the Holy Spirit means that God the Father, sent the Holy Spirit to Mary to enable her to be conceived.
 This includes the idea that the Holy Spirit is subordinate to the Father.
 Otherwise, if the Holy Spirit is a separate person acting independently, Jesus would be the child of the Holy Spirit.